tokee/juxta/README.md

 ```

 ## Demos

+### Historical image collection at kb.dk

-The script ./demo_kb.sh fetches openly available images from kb.dk and generates a collage
+The script `demo_kb.sh` fetches openly available images from kb.dk and generates a collage
 with linkback to the image pages at kb.dk.
 Sample run of the script:
 ```
 MAX_IMAGES=200 ./demo_kb.sh create subject2210